-Farmed shrimp production grew globally by more than 10,000 per cent over the last three decades to produce an estimated 6.5 million metric tonnes of shrimp in 2018, critical to local livelihoods and food security.
-In the Philippines, approximately 200,000 hectares of mangroves, almost 40% of the historical total, have been damaged or degraded by aquaculture activities (including shrimp farming).
-Mangroves serve as natural structural barriers, reducing coastal erosion, providing habitat for aquatic and terrestrial species and also dissipating wave energy and storm surges.
+Farmed shrimp production grew globally by more than 10,000 per cent over the last three decades to produce an estimated 6.7 million metric tons of shrimp in 2020, critical to local livelihoods and food security.
+In the Philippines, approximately 200,000 hectares of mangroves, almost 40 per cent of the historical total, have been damaged or degraded by aquaculture activities (including shrimp farming).
+Mangroves serve as natural structural barriers, reducing coastal erosion, providing habitat for aquatic and terrestrial species, and dissipating wave energy and storm surges.
 The 80 per cent of Filipinos who live in coastal municipalities are increasingly vulnerable to typhoons and other coastal hazards, which are likely to increase in intensity and occurrence due to climate change.

-Restoring coastal ecosystems such as mangroves and coastal wetlands enhances coastal resilience through climate adaptation and provides habitat benefits while also improving water quality by filtering out pollutants and absorbing nutrients.
+Restoring coastal ecosystems, such as mangroves and coastal wetlands, enhances coastal resilience and provides habitat benefits, while also improving water quality by filtering out pollutants and absorbing nutrients.
 However, restoration at scale requires substantial funding and land available for restoration is limited.

-To overcome these challenges, ORRAA partner Conservation International (CI) is piloting a novel approach – Climate Smart Shrimp (CSS) – that incentivises mangrove restoration while providing the tools for shrimp farmers to sustainably produce more seafood.
-By applying this model, shrimp farmers, supply chain companies, and other stakeholders work together to sustainably intensify production on a portion of a farm’s ponds in exchange for restoring mangroves on the remaining ponds.
-This results in less damage to the surrounding environment from pond-based shrimp production, and builds a resilience buffer, protecting the ponds, communities and other coastal infrastructure from extreme storms and other impacts of climate change.
+To overcome these challenges, Conservation International (CI) is piloting a novel approach – Climate Smart Shrimp (CSS) – that incentivises mangrove restoration while providing the tools for shrimp farmers to sustainably produce more seafood.
+By applying this model, shrimp farmers, supply chain companies, and other stakeholders work together to sustainably intensify production on a portion of a farm’s ponds and restore mangroves on the remaining ponds.
+This results in less damage to the surrounding environment from pond-based shrimp production and builds a resilience buffer, protecting the ponds, communities, and other coastal infrastructure from the impacts of climate change.

 Scalability and Next Steps

 Pre-emptive, innovative, and scalable adaptation solutions are needed to reduce climate impacts to communities and future generations.
 This project reverses the paradigm of shrimp aquaculture as an agent of mangrove deforestation and pollution, and instead couples sustainable intensification of shrimp farming with mangrove restoration to provide biodiversity and community climate adaptation benefits.
-CI intends to develop pilot sites in the Philippines, with the potential to scale this approach nationally and in other major shrimp producing countries globally.
+CI and its partners are now looking to develop an initial CSS site in the Philippines and expand pilots in Indonesia and Ecuador.
+CI is also developing a dedicated loan fund to scale CSS in each country and in other major shrimp producing geographies globally.